mjarkk/haproxysocket/README.md

-# `haproxysocket` a go wrapper around the haproxy unix sock
+# `haproxysocket` a go wrapper for the haproxy unix sock
 This covers about 80% of the commandos, althouh and my goal is to support 100%

 ## How to use